victorjonsson/Arlima/README.md

 1. Install Arlima via the [WordPress.org plugin directory](http://wordpress.org/extend/plugins/arlima/).
 2. Go to "Article lists" -> "Edit lists" in wp-admin and create your first article list.
 3. Open up a page (or create it) in wp-admin.
-Down to the right you will see a container labeled "Arlima" where you choose the list that you created on step 2.
+Down to the right you will see a meta box labeled "Arlima" where you choose the list that you created on step 2.
-4. Go to "Article lists" -> "Manager lists" and start stuffing your article list with interesting content.
+4. Go to "Article lists" -> "Manage lists" and start stuffing your article list with interesting content.

+*Tip!
+Install the plugins WP Related Posts and Scissors Continued to get even more functionality out of Arlima*

 ## Authors